ibhagwan/fzf-lua/README.md

 ## Quickstart

-To quickly test this plugin without changing your configuration run (will run in it's own sandbox with the default keybinds below):
+To quickly test this plugin without changing your configuration run (will run in its own sandbox with the default keybinds below):
 > [!NOTE]
 > it's good practice to first